spotinst/help/src/docs/cost-intelligence/get-started/connect-aws-stacksets.md

 ![stacksets-2](https://github.com/spotinst/help/assets/106514736/ce471c00-488c-4b49-a728-c4c1c1c71cc2)

 6. The Set deployment options section defines how stacks of the StackSets are deployed.
-   i.
-In Deployment targets, click **Deploy to organization units (OUs)** and enter the AWS OU ID where you want the stacks created. ii.
-In Auto-deployment options, click **Automatic deployment: enabled** to auto-deploy AWS accounts under the management account. iii.
-In Specify regions, select a single region to create a Spot account for every new AWS account.
+7. In Deployment targets, click **Deploy to organization units (OUs)** and enter the AWS OU ID where you want the stacks created.
+8. In Auto-deployment options, click **Automatic deployment: enabled** to auto-deploy AWS accounts under the management account.
+9. In Specify regions, select a single region to create a Spot account for every new AWS account.
 It doesn’t matter which region you select—the policy will grant access to all regions in your AWS account.

-8. Click **Submit**.
+10. Click **Submit**.

 A new Spot account will be created for the AWS member account.
 The two accounts will be connected, and the Spot account will be renamed to match the AWS billing alias.